 Federal laws and regulations prohibit state and local governments and recipients of HUD financial assistance from discriminating in housing programs and activities on the basis of race, color, religion, sex (including gender identity and sexual orientation), national origin, familial status, and disability.
-HABC must comply with all federal, state, and local nondiscrimination laws, rules and regulations, including, but not limited to:
+HABC must comply with all federal, state, and local nondiscrimination laws, rules, and regulations, including, but not limited to:

-- Title VI of the Civil Rights Act of 1964, prohibits discrimination on the basis of race, color, and national origin in programs and activities receiving federal financial assistance. - Title VIII of the Civil Rights Act of 1968 (Fair Housing Act), as amended, prohibits discrimination on the basis of race, color, religion, sex (including gender identity and sexual orientation), familial status, national origin, and disability in the sale, rental, and financing of dwellings, and in other housing-related transactions,.
-It also requires that all federal programs relating to housing and urban development be administered in a manner that affirmatively furthers fair housing. - Section 504 of the Rehabilitation Act of 1973 as amended (and corresponding federal regulations 24 CFR 8), prohibits discrimination based on disability in any program or activity receiving federal financial assistance. - The Age Discrimination Act of 1975, prohibits discrimination on the basis of age in programs and activities receiving federal financial assistance. - Title II of the Americans with Disabilities Act (to the extent that it applies and corresponding federal regulations at 24 CFR 35, otherwise Section 504 and the Fair Housing Amendments govern), prohibits discrimination based on disability in programs and activities provided or made available by public entities, including public housing and federally funded housing assistance. - Architectural Barriers Act of 1968, requires that buildings and facilities designed, constructed, altered, or leased with federal funds after September 1969 must be accessible to and useable by persons with disabilities. - The Equal Access to Housing in HUD Programs Regardless of Sexual Orientation or Gender Identity Final Rule, published in the Federal Register February 3, 2012, and further clarified in Notice PIH 2014-20 - Executive Orders - 11063 Equal Opportunity in Housing, prohibits discrimination in the sale, leasing, rental, or other disposition of properties and facilities owned or operated by the federal government or provided with federal funds.
+- Title VI of the Civil Rights Act of 1964, prohibits discrimination on the basis of race, color, and national origin in programs and activities receiving federal financial assistance. - Title VIII of the Civil Rights Act of 1968 (Fair Housing Act), as amended, prohibits discrimination on the basis of race, color, religion, sex (including gender identity and sexual orientation), familial status, national origin, and disability in the sale, rental, and financing of dwellings, and in other housing-related transactions.
+It also requires that all federal programs relating to housing and urban development be administered in a manner that affirmatively furthers fair housing. - Section 504 of the Rehabilitation Act of 1973 as amended (and corresponding federal regulations 24 CFR 8), prohibits discrimination based on disability in any program or activity receiving federal financial assistance. - The Age Discrimination Act of 1975 prohibits discrimination on the basis of age in programs and activities receiving federal financial assistance. - Title II of the Americans with Disabilities Act (to the extent that it applies and corresponding federal regulations at 24 CFR 35, otherwise Section 504 and the Fair Housing Amendments govern), prohibits discrimination based on disability in programs and activities provided or made available by public entities, including public housing and federally funded housing assistance. - Architectural Barriers Act of 1968, requires that buildings and facilities designed, constructed, altered, or leased with federal funds after September 1969 must be accessible to and useable by persons with disabilities. - The Equal Access to Housing in HUD Programs Regardless of Sexual Orientation or Gender Identity Final Rule, published in the Federal Register February 3, 2012, and further clarified in Notice PIH 2014-20.